 Clans may consist of up to 80 individuals with a female leading them.
 All females are more powerful than any male.
 This clan will hunt together but often they strike out on their own to find food.

-They maintain a home territory of between 40km2 and 1,000km2.
+They maintain a home territory of between 40km2 (15.4miles2) and 1,000km2 (386miles2).
 This is marked using scent, patrols of the boundary and vocal displays.
-Hyenas have been observed stopping in their tracks if the prey they were chasing went into another clan’s home range.
+Hyenas have been observed stopping in their tracks if the prey they are chasing goes in to another clan’s home range.

 Lone males do sometimes range across the territory of other clans.
 Sometimes they will spend large amounts of time there and share their dens and kills which leads to the clan accepting them.